darrylcousins/nautilus-wp-client/nautilusbraids.md

 * more responsive layout for mobile version
 * consider search functionality

+## 23 June 2019 (3hrs)

+* some working out of styles and classes
+* continue with search input and results

 # TODO

 * nice error page if http request error or empty